-12. Information from regulated entities
+11. Information from regulated entities

-Each regulated entity must submit to the Regulator, in the prescribed manner and form-
+- (1) Each regulated entity must submit to the Regulator, in the prescribed manner and form- - (a) statistical information related to the transport facilities or services that it provides, or has licenced others to provide; - (b) forecasts of demand for the transport facilities or services that it provides, or has licenced others to provide; - (c) development plans for the facilities it operates, or has licenced others to operate, or the services that it provides or has licenced others to provide; and - (d) any material change in the control of persons it has licenced to operate facilities or provide services. - (2) The Regulator may request any other information that is reasonably required by the Regulator to perform its functions in terms of this Act, including confidential information, subject to Section 58. - (3) The Regulator must maintain the confidentiality of information provided to the Regulator in terms of this section, or any provision of this Act.

-- (a) statistical information related to the transport facilities or services that it provides, or has licensed others to provide; - (b) forecasts of demand for the transport facilities or services that it provides, or has licensed others to provide; - (c) development plans for the facilities it operates, or has licensed others to operate, or the services that it provides or has licensed others to provide; - (d) any material change in the control of persons it has licensed to operate facilities or provide services; and - (e) any other similar or ancillary information reasonably required by the Regulator, or prescribed in terms of this Act.
+12. Regulatory accounting and disclosure requirements

-13. Regulatory accounting and disclosure requirements
+(1) The Regulator must define, develop, publish and administer standards for the preparation and presentation, by regulated entities, of financial and other relevant information to be considered in any price control determination or review, including the criteria to be used for the valuation and allocation of assets by regulated entities.

-- (1) The Regulator must define, develop, publish and administer standards for the preparation and presentation, by regulated entities, of financial and other relevant information to be considered in any price control determination or review, including the criteria to be used for the valuation and allocation of assets by regulated entities. - (2) Each regulated entity must submit financial and other relevant information to the Regulator in accordance with the standards and criteria established in terms of subsection (1). - (3) The Regulator may require a regulated entity to have an independent review of the financial and other relevant information contemplated in this section.
+- (2) Each regulated entity must submit financial and other relevant information to the Regulator in accordance with the standards and criteria established in terms of subsection (1). - (3) The Regulator may require a regulated entity to have an independent review of the financial and other relevant information contemplated in this section. - (4) A review required in terms of subsection (3) may be carried out by the regulated entity's auditor, or by an alternative auditor nominated by the Regulator in consultation with the regulated entity.

-(4) A review required in terms of subsection (3) may be carried out by the regulated entity's auditor, or by an alternative auditor nominated by the Regulator in consultation with the regulated entity.
+13. Complaints against regulated entities

-14. Complaints against regulated entities
+- (1) Any person may file a complaint with the Regulator, in the prescribed manner and form, alleging that a regulated entity - (a) has unreasonably or improperly refused to issue a licence or amended licence to the complainant; - (b) has unreasonably or improperly taken a decision that adversely affects the rights of the complainant; - (c) has failed to provide access to transport facilities or services in a nondiscriminatory, fair and transparent manner; - (d) treats its own operations, or those of its subsidiary, more favourably than, and derives an unfair competitive advantage over, other providers of services; - (e) has failed to meet the service standards attached to a price control; - (f) impedes the efficiency of inter-modal transport operations; or - (g) has engaged in prohibited conduct. - (2) Before submitting a complaint to the Regulator in terms of this section, the complainant, in appropriate cases, must have afforded a regulated entity an opportunity to resolve the complaint.

-- (1) Any person may file a complaint with the Regulator, in the prescribed manner and form, alleging that a regulated entity - (a) has unreasonably or improperly refused to issue a license or amended licence to the complainant; - (b) has unreasonably or improperly taken a decision that adversely affects the rights of the complainant; - (c) has failed to provide access to transport facilities or services in a nondiscriminatory, fair and transparent manner; - (d) treats its own operations, or those of its subsidiary, more favourably than, and derives an unfair competitive advantage over, other providers of services; - (e) has failed to meet the service standards attached to a price control; - (f) impedes the efficiency of inter-modal transport operations; or - (g) has engaged in prohibited conduct. - (2) The Regulator must consider or investigate every complaint in accordance with the provisions of Part C, and the regulations.
+(3) The Regulator must consider or investigate every complaint in accordance with the provisions of Part C, and the regulations.